Boloyyu90/ta-fe/backend-docs/backend-api-contract.md

 #### POST `/exams/:id/start`
 **Access:** Authenticated

-Start an exam session or resume existing one.
+Start an exam session, resume an existing IN_PROGRESS session, or start a new retake attempt.

 **Response (200):**
 ```typescript